Your guide to finding the ideal BCH wallet for you!

 More information on the two BCH wallets featured in Naomi's video can be found below as a quick alternative to comparing many options.
 For a more detailed comparison on the overview page we list many more Bitcoin Cash wallets by different categories (mobile, desktop, hardware, web & browser) and with filters for specific features!

-The Bitcoin.com wallet is probably the most used Bitcoin Cash mobile wallet with over 5 million downloads.
+The Bitcoin.com wallet is probably the most used Bitcoin Cash mobile wallet with over 16 million wallets created.
 The wallet is very popular in the BCH community because of its laserfocus on ease of use.
 The user interface is extremely polished as can be seen on the image (you can see both BCH and BTC are supported).
 Recently the app has seen great speed improvements which make it even more convenient for day to day purchases.
 The focus on usage is clear from the shop section which features popular business where you can use BCH as well as a map where you can find merchants in your local area who accept Bitcoin Cash.

 The Electron Cash wallet is without a doubt the most popular Bitcoin Cash desktop wallet.
 While the user interface can look a bit outdated or not for your average user, the wallet is actually very easy to use.
 The wallet has a great reputation in the community because it has a lot of powerful features and it has been a very reliable wallet with active development since the split in 2017.

 A big selling point of BCH is that it works fast cheap and reliably today.
 There has been an explosion of development happening to improve on the solid bitcoin foundation.
-Some of the most notable development teams working on protocol development are Bitcoin ABC, Bitcoin Unlimited and BCHD.
-A more complete overview can be found here.
+BCH has multiple development teams working on the protocol.
+You can get an idea what new features and protocol upgrades are being worked on bitcoincashresearch.org.